immediatus/immediatus.github.io/content/blog/2025-10-26/index.md

 - [Part 4's compliance section](/blog/ads-platform-part-4-production/#security-and-compliance) covers broader GDPR requirements (consent management, data breach notification)
 - [Part 5's CockroachDB configuration](/blog/ads-platform-part-5-implementation/#data-layer-cockroachdb-cluster) implements REGIONAL BY ROW for data residency

-**Legal disclaimer:** This implementation reflects 2025 GDPR interpretation.
-Consult data privacy counsel for legal guidance.
-Regulatory landscape evolves - annual legal review recommended.
+**Legal disclaimer:** This implementation reflects common industry practice and 2025 GDPR interpretation, but is not formal legal advice.
+The ML model "aggregate defense" approach (not retraining on deletion) is based on GDPR Article 11's infeasibility exception, but has not been formally adjudicated by courts.
+Individual circumstances vary - organizations must consult qualified data privacy counsel for legal guidance specific to their jurisdiction and use case.
+The regulatory landscape continues to evolve, and annual legal review with external counsel is strongly recommended.

 ### Cache Performance Analysis